iamciera/AWS_notes/README.md

 # About

-Here are my notes for buildiing and EC2 image on Amazon.
+Here are my notes for building and EC2 image on Amazon Web Services (AWS).
+These notes are created specifically for creating a enviroment that uses a Jupyter Notebook Server to work with deep learning algorithms in Python with Tensorflow.
+There is also information for installing bioinformatic tools to handle sequencing data.

 ## Volumes